johannesjo/super-productivity/README.md

 There are several ways to help.

-1. **Spread the word:** More users means more people testing and contributing to the app which in turn means better stability and possibly more and better features.
+1. **Spread the word:** More users mean more people testing and contributing to the app which in turn means better stability and possibly more and better features.
 You can vote for Super Productivity on [Slant](https://www.slant.co/topics/14021/viewpoints/7/~productivity-tools-for-linux~super-productivity), [Product Hunt](https://www.producthunt.com/posts/super-productivity), [Softpedia](https://www.softpedia.com/get/Office-tools/Diary-Organizers-Calendar/Super-Productivity.shtml) or on [AlternativeTo](https://alternativeto.net/software/super-productivity/), you can [tweet about it](https://twitter.com/intent/tweet?text=I%20like%20Super%20Productivity%20%20https%3A%2F%2Fsuper-productivity.com), share it on [LinkedIn](http://www.linkedin.com/shareArticle?mini=true&url=https://super-productivity.com&title=I%20like%20Super%20Productivity&), [reddit](http://www.reddit.com/submit?url=https%3A%2F%2Fsuper-productivity.com&title=I%20like%20Super%20Productivity) or any of your favorite social media platforms.
 Every little bit helps!

 2. **Provide a Pull Request:** Here is a list of [the most popular community requests](https://github.com/johannesjo/super-productivity/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc) and here some info on [how to run the development build](https://github.com/johannesjo/super-productivity#running-the-development-server).
    Please make sure that you're following the [angular commit guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits) and to also include the issue number in your commit message, if you're fixing a particular issue (e.g.: `feat: add nice feature with the number #31`).